5450: Student Attire and Grooming5450: Student Attire and Grooming holly Thu, 07/11/2019 - 13:35

 D. Criticism of school officials or advocation of violation of District Policies or Rules.
 Such expressions are prohibited to the extent that there is evidence that supports a reasonable judgment that substantial disruption of or material interference with the normal operation of the school or school activities will result, as provided in Section I (F) below.

 E. Discriminatory.
-Expressions which attack or promote discrimination against groups or individuals on the basis of race, color, religion, national origin, gender, marital status, disability, or age.
+Expressions which attack or promote discrimination against groups or individuals on the basis of race, color, religion, national origin, sex, sexual orientation, gender, gender identity, marital status, disability, or age.

 F. Substantial disruption or material interference with the educational process.
 Such expressions are prohibited when there is information which causes school administrators to reasonably forecast that a substantial disruption of or material interference with the normal operation of the school or school activities may occur, or injury to persons, damage to property, or interference with the rights of others may result if permitted.